Moonflower Bud Stages: Things You Should Know

 Can you harvest moonflower seeds from buds?

 It’s best to wait until moon flowers have completed their blooming cycle and the flowers have withered before attempting to harvest seeds.
-You should let the flowers to mature and dry on the vine, then collect the seeds from the dried pods.
+You should let the flowers mature and dry on the vine, then collect the seeds from the dried pods.

 Make sure you don’t miss our latest article on issues of bad smell in orchid and solutions.